Section 5 – State Championships

 5.1.9 Playing conditions

-In all State Carnivals, except Athletics, Swimming, Cross Country, Cricket, Football and Rugby Union where points are allocated to a team, the system to be used shall be:
+In all State Championships, except Athletics, Swimming, Cross Country, Cricket, Football and Rugby Union where points are allocated to a team, the system to be used shall be:

 Win – 3 points

 5.1.10 Conduct of competition

 A State Championship may be conducted in one of two ways as follows:

 (i) Where there are seven (7) teams or less a full round robin will be played.

 (ii) Each team shall play each other team at least once.

 (iii) The team scoring the highest number of competition points shall be the winner.